Quick list of 7 creative uses for your dried flowers

 For hundreds of years, botanists, artists, and hobbyists have enjoyed pressing and drying flowers and plants.
 You can also create exciting and attention-grabbing works of art that make great use of your dried flowers.

 The best thing about using your dried flowers is that if they’re looked after properly, you can almost be assured you’ll have them for years!
-Yup, they’ll be a beautiful keepsake, especially if the arrangement has been made for a special occasion like a wedding or birthday.
+Yup, they’ll be a beautiful keepsake, especially if the arrangement has been made for a special occasion, like your wedding bouquet or birthday flowers.

 Let’s take a look at seven different and creative uses for your dried flowers.